kxxjxxl/highcharts-ts/README.md

 ```

 ## How to Use
-just plug in your data arrays into the MyChart component, like so:
+just plug your data arrays into the MyChart component, like so:
 ```tsx
 import React from 'react';
 import ReactDOM from 'react-dom';